SamsShow/pushindexer/packages/x402-sdk/README.md

 ### Payment Processing Fails

+- ✅ Verify you provided one of: `walletProvider`, `privateKey`, `universalSigner`, or `paymentEndpoint`
-- ✅ Check that the public facilitator API is accessible
+- ✅ Check that ethers.js is installed if using `walletProvider` or `privateKey`
 - ✅ Verify your wallet has sufficient balance
-- ✅ Check network connectivity
+- ✅ Check network connectivity and RPC endpoint
+- ✅ Ensure facilitator contract address is correct

 ### 402 Response Not Handled